acerbilab/pyvbmc/README.md

 The outputs are:
 - `vp`: a `VariationalPosterior` object which approximates the true target density;
+- `results`: a `dict` containing additional information.
+Important keys are:
-- `elbo`: the estimated lower bound on the log model evidence (log normalization constant);
+  - `"elbo"`: the estimated lower bound on the log model evidence (log normalization constant);
-- `elbo_sd`: the standard deviation of the estimate of the ELBO (*not* the error between the ELBO and the true log model evidence, which is generally unknown).
+  - `"elbo_sd"`: the standard deviation of the estimate of the ELBO (*not* the error between the ELBO and the true log model evidence, which is generally unknown).

 The `vp` object can be manipulated in various ways.
 For example, we can draw samples from `vp` with the `vp.sample()` method, or evaluate its density at a point with `vp.pdf()` (or log-density with `vp.log_pdf()`).
 See the [`VariationalPosterior` class documentation](https://acerbilab.github.io/pyvbmc/api/classes/variational_posterior.html) for details.